ysirob554/Capstone-Stroke-Risk-Prediction-A-Comparison-of-Clinical-and-Lifestyle-Factors/README.md

 1. Problem Statement:

 Stroke is a major public health concern that can lead to long-term health issues if not identified or treated early.
 Preventative measures are equally important in reducing stroke risk.
-The objective of this project is to develop multiple predictive models that estimate the liklihood of a stroke occuring and to determine whether clinical risk factors or lifestyle related factors provide a strong predictive power.
+The objective of this project is to develop multiple predictive models that estimate the likelihood of a stroke occurring and to determine whether clinical risk factors or lifestyle related factors provide a strong predictive power.
 A successful model could identify high-risk individuals and prioritize preventative care or extensive monitoring.

 2. Model Outcomes: